searchwork/nwt-reading/.github/pull_request_template.md

 ### Description

 [Please provide a clear and concise description of the changes made in this pull request.
-Explain the *what* and the *why*.]
+Explain the *what* and the *why*.
+Ensure this pull request addresses a single bug fix or feature implementation.]

 **Related Issue(s):**